 We are called to serve the poor among us.
 Our compassion for the "poor" and appreciation of God's blessings on our lives increases when we intentionally serve those less fortunate than ourselves with our lives.
+Life Spring Network

-Session 9: Called to Serve 2 Corinthians 1:3-5 "Praise be to the God and Father of our Lord Jesus Christ, the Father of compassion and the God of all comfort, 4 who comforts us in all our troubles, so that we can comfort those in any trouble with the comfort we ourselves have received from God.
-5 For just as the sufferings of Christ flow over into our lives, so also through Christ our comfort overflows."
-Zechariah 7:9-10 "This is what the LORD Almighty says: 'Administer true justice; show mercy and compassion to one another.
+2 Corinthians 1:3-5

+"Praise be to the God and Father of our Lord Jesus Christ, the Father of compassion and the God of all comfort, who comforts us in all our troubles, so that we can comfort those in any trouble with the comfort we ourselves have received from God.
+For just as the sufferings of Christ flow over into our lives, so also through Christ our comfort overflows."

+Zechariah 7:9-10

+"This is what the LORD Almighty says: 'Administer true justice; show mercy and compassion to one another.
 Do not oppress the widow or the fatherless, the alien or the poor.
-In your hearts do not think evil of each other."
-James 1:27 "Religion that God our Father accepts as pure and faultless is this: to look after orphans and widows in their distress and to keep oneself from being polluted by the world."
+In your hearts do not think evil of each other.'"